Georeactor/georeactor-blog/posts/books-08-24.md

 ## Updates to Previous Reads

 I took an initial look at a Plains Indian Sign Language book for decolonization reads, and it noted that the term *deaf-mute* was once used for virtually anyone Deaf; there was less investment into speech therapy back then.
-This adds some vagueness to my grandma's Deaf family in Jacksonville.
+This adds some vagueness to records of my grandma's Deaf ancestors in Jacksonville.

 I already unsubscribed to "Little Chinese Everywhere" but YouTube recommended her video where she's returned to Xinjiang and is invited into a Uyghur home.
 The comments are getting… weird.